 Pedralbes (district of Les Corts)

 Pedralbes has fewer metro stations than more central areas.
-The bus network is reliable but not as well developed as in neighbouring Sarriá, so if living in Pedralbes, owning a car is recommended.
-This is a mainly residential area with very few shops and cafés.
-However, the closest supermarkets are only 10 minutes away by car.
+The bus network is reliable but not as well developed as in some neighbourhoods so owning a car is recommended.

-This area is very close to many of the well-known English-speaking schools, such as Kensington School, St Peter’s, Oak House, and Benjamin Franklin International School.
-Pedralbes will therefore appeal to families and those wanting to be in a safe neighbourhood.
-The fact that you need a car and that it is very expensive makes it less appealing to younger expats.
+Pedralbes appeals to expat families wanting to live in a safe neighbourhood.
+The fact that a car is needed and it is expensive makes it less appealing to younger expats.

 Sarriá (district of Sarriá-Sant Gervasi)

-Just to the east of Pedralbes, Sarriá is a pleasant residential area which is less up-market than its neighbour, but has a better choice of shops and restaurants.
-There is a mixture of older and newer apartment blocks, many of which have a day doorman.
-A few detached and semi-detached houses can be found in the hilly streets to the north of the area.
-Sarriá has a good municipal market, and the local supermarkets will deliver your groceries.
+To the east of Pedralbes, Sarriá is a pleasant, slightly less upmarket residential area with better shop and restaurant choices.
+There is a mixture of older and newer apartment blocks, many of which have a doorman.
+A few detached and semi-detached houses can be found in the hilly streets to the north.

 Tres Torres (district of Sarriá-Sant Gervasi)